-As if finding love through the myriad of dating apps wasn't mystifying enough, determining when it's time for you and your S.O. to update your statuses to "In a Relationship" is a completely different conundrum.
-Even if sparks are flying on every date, it isn't necessarily a guarantee that you're headed past the "just seeing each other" stage, nor is the fact that you two have incredible chemistry between the sheets.
-If you've had your share of explaining your relationship as "it's complicated," then you've likely asked yourself the burning question, is it time to weigh casual dating versus relationships?
+As if finding love through boundless dating apps wasn't mystifying enough, determining when it's time for you and your S.O. to update your statuses to "In a Relationship" is a completely different conundrum.
+Even if sparks are flying on every date and you have incredible chemistry between the sheets, it isn't necessarily a guarantee that you're headed past the "just seeing each other" stage.

 When to Break Things Off

 Breaking up is never easy, but it's safe to say that ghosting is harmful to both people.
 If you're unhappy with your casual partner, express your feelings while being careful to respect the other person.
 Another sign that it's time to reconsider your relationship is if you're emotionally cheating.
 It might feel awkward to break up with someone you're not dating, but it's best to communicate clearly about where you stand.
 On the flip side, if your casual partner seems like their mind is somewhere else, it may be a sign that they're not planning to make things serious.
 It's still a good idea to have a conversation to let them know when you don't want to see each other anymore.

 Whether you're ready to commit or you decide it's best to be on your own, casual dating has its benefits (even if the relationship ends).
 Dating different people is a great way to learn what you want in romance—and even learn more about yourself.
 So when you've met someone you like, regardless of future intentions, be open to exploring.
 Those laid-back relationships might even be the key to discovering your dream partner.